ukmaurya/Thesis/README.md

-# Thesis Project
+# Thesis: Implementation and Defense Against Adversarial Attacks in Image Classification

-This repository contains code and experiments for my thesis on **Adversarial Attacks and Defense in Image Classification model**.
+This repository contains the implementation and analysis presented in my M.Tech thesis titled **"Implementation and Defense Against Adversarial Attacks in Image Classification"**.
+The work focuses on studying adversarial vulnerabilities in deep learning models and implementing various defense techniques.

 ## Contents
 - FGSM implementation